-Block programming is not so common on commercial radio now as it was in the past.
+Block programming is not as common on commercial radio stations as it was in the past.
 Many stations now stick to a format, often one specific type of music or specific type of talk radio, which listeners can expect when tuning in to that station.
 Having different blocks of programming rather than sticking to a general format could alienate listeners who often only listen to radio for only a couple of hours a day.
 Some public radio and multicultural stations still use block programming, though even this is declining due to competition for donations.

 - Marvel Universe: Began in 2012, this block airs on Disney XD and consists of animated programs produced by Marvel Animation.
 It runs on Sundays 8 a.m. to 11 a.m.
 Eastern Time.

 - Nick Studio 10: A short-lived afternoon block on Nickelodeon that ran from February 18 to June 17, 2013.
 The hosts would air skits and viral during commercial breaks and for a time interrupted the main programming though this was reduced due to viewer complaints.
-The block went on hiatus for the summer season and has not returned since, leaving the afternoon programs unheated.
+The block went on hiatus for the summer season and has not returned since, leaving the afternoon programs unhosted.

 - Teen NICK: Started out as programming block in 2000 that aired on Nickelodeon during Sunday evenings.
 It had a focus on teen-oriented programming.
 The block was discontinued in 2008 but exists today as its own TV channel.

 - PBS Kids: This block serves as a brand for most of the children based Edutainment Show programs on PBS.
 Launched in 1994 as PTV (with a sister block for older kids called The Game launched in 1996), it changed its name to PBS Kids in 1999 and still runs today.
 Also had a sister block called PBS Kids Go! that launched in 2004 to focus on similar programming for 6- to 8-year-old children, a slightly older intended audience than the original block.
 PBS Kids Go! was discontinued in 2013.